TinakMatus/TinakMatus/README.md

 * Goal: Diving into C to master the tools I rely on daily.

-* Philosophy: I believe software should be simple, incredibly fast, and stay out of the user's way.
+* Philosophy: I believe software should be simple incredibly fast, and stay out of the users way.